South Island Itinerary 10 days

 Day 0: Sydney to Christchurch

-• I took an evening Jetstar flight from Sydney to Christchurch.
-New Zealand is 2 hours ahead of Sydney, so I reached Christchurch at midnight.
+Commence your adventure by taking an evening Jetstar flight from Sydney to Christchurch.
+With New Zealand being 2 hours ahead of Sydney, you will arrive in Christchurch around midnight, and you can chose to stay at the Christchurch YHA.

 Hostel details